Symptoms 20 February 2026 · 10 min read

 How Is Perimenopause Diagnosed?

-There’s no single test.
+There’s no single test, read our detailed guide on how to know if it’s perimenopause.
 Diagnosis is based on:

 • Your symptoms and history (most important)